mrblue223/TryHackMe/Internal/report_work.md

 ---

+## 0. Pre engagement

+Scope of Work

+The client requests that an engineer conducts an external, web app, and internal assessment of the provided virtual environment.
+The client has asked that minimal information be provided about the assessment, wanting the engagement conducted from the eyes of a malicious actor (black box penetration test).
+The client has asked that you secure two flags (no location provided) as proof of exploitation:

+    User.txt
+    Root.txt

+Additionally, the client has provided the following scope allowances:

+    Ensure that you modify your hosts file to reflect internal.thm Any tools or techniques are permitted in this engagement Locate and note all vulnerabilities found
+    Submit the flags discovered to the dashboard
+    Only the IP address assigned to your machine is in scope

+(Roleplay off)

+I encourage you to approach this challenge as an actual penetration test.
+Consider writing a report, to include an executive summary, vulnerability and exploitation assessment, and remediation suggestions, as this will benefit you in preparation for the eLearnsecurity eCPPT or career as a penetration tester in the field.

 ## 1. Executive Summary

 The security assessment of the target environment resulted in a **full root system compromise**.
 The overall risk rating is **CRITICAL**.
 The attack chain was enabled by predictable **weak credentials** and the catastrophic failure to protect the **root password**, which was stored in cleartext on the filesystem.